mdcrosby/animal-ai/docs/roadMap.md

 ## [] 2.x

-There are many other features/possibilities on the private ToDo list and in the possibility space that could be added depending on progress, interest, collaborations, and funding received.
+There are many other features/possibilities on the private ToDo list and in the possibility space that could be added depending on progress, interest, collaborations, and funding.

 ## [] 3.0 Bounties.